 • I’ve noted that – at least a few days ago – there were less reported cases in all of Africa than in the Netherlands, population 17 million.
 Of course we worry how accurate the African figures are.

 • Plus I keep an eye on the countries which have got on top of the virus – South Korea, Hong Kong, Australia, New Zealand, or never let it get started – Taiwan and, remarkably, Vietnam and Cambodia.
-Check this New York Times story on the Vietnamese response.
+Check this Reuters story on the Vietnamese response.
 In Europe Austria and, now Switzerland, seem to have turned things around and Greece is another country which battered the virus away from the beginning.
 Again the New York Times has a story.